Let us help you find a doctor who can best address your individual needs.

 With regular braces, or even other invisible braces that still use brackets, you may experience some or all of the following: pain, discomfort, mouth sores or injuries caused by the brace wires, tooth decay (from inadequate brushing and flossing), plaque buildup, tooth discoloration, tooth/bracket breakage, or difficulty eating.
-As if that weren’t enough, there are also the personal sacrifices — popcorn, chips, bagels, hard-crusted bread, pizza crust, pretzel, nuts, certain candies…plus apples, carrots, corn on the cob, and more.
+As if that weren’t enough, there are also the personal sacrifices—popcorn, chips, bagels, hard-crusted bread, pizza crust, pretzels, nuts, certain candies…plus apples, carrots, corn on the cob, and more.

-Many patients have asked about the benefits of veneers when compared to Invisalign.
+Many patients have asked about the benefits of veneers as compared to Invisalign.
 While veneers are certainly an option for improving your smile, they only cover up certain dental imperfections, rather than correct them.
-This means that some existing periodontal problems could still remain.
-Applied to the front side of the teeth only, veneers also require the removal of the surface enamel of each tooth — an irreversible procedure.
-Often considered a quick fix, veneers typically need to be replaced every 5 to 10 years — this can become very expensive in the long run.
+This means that some existing periodontal problems could remain.
+Applied to the front side of the teeth only, veneers also require the removal of the surface enamel of each tooth—an irreversible procedure—and need to be replaced every five to 10 years.
+This can become very expensive...
 Coffee, tea and red wine need to be avoided to prevent discoloration, and care must be taken to prevent chipping or breaking the veneer.
 So while the surface look of the teeth may improve with veneers, the underlying tooth and gum problems could still exist.